andreasKroepelin/polylux/examples/demo.typ

         ```
         #uncover("-2, 4-6, 8-")[Visible on subslides 1, 2, 4, 5, 6, and from 8 onwards]
     ]
 ]

-#slide(title: "Different ways of covering content")[
-    When content is covered, it is completely invisible by default.

-    However, you can also just display it in light gray by using\
-    `#cover-mode-transparent`
-    #cover-mode-transparent
-    #pause

-    Afterwards, covered content is displayed differently.
-    #pause

-    You can switch back to invisibility by using\
-    `#cover-mode-invisible`
-    #cover-mode-invisible
-    #pause

-    See?
-]

 #slide(title: [`#only`: Reserving no space])[